akhilgit19/SAP/README.md

                    during SAP Installation.
                    It is of 3 characters long.
                    Example : S4H,A4H etc.

+- In the windows server, you can see app SAP LOGON 770, click on SAP Logo
+- click on new button, click on connection , click on next
+- Description: AB4[SAPSERVER]  (This will come automatically which is concatenation of Systemid and application Server)
+- Application Server : SAPServer
+- Instance Number: 15
+- System ID  : AB4
+- SAProuter String:
+- click on next, click on finish
+- Now you can see ther server entry in the SAP GUI
+- Now right click on the SAPServer  and click on properties to check
+- Now to connect, double click SAPServer
+- You will see as such
+  Client  800
+  User
+  Password
+  Logon language
+-

 12) ABAP Workbench -> It is a collection of ABAP tools.
    SE38 -> Program/Report